 How to create a sustainability culture in business?
-What are the benefits of sustainable culture and what are good examples of a sustainable organizational culture?
-Let’s find out.
+What are the benefits of sustainable culture and what do good examples of sustainable organizational culture look like?

 Sustainable Workplaces: From Strategy to Culture

-Reputation management, employment branding, or cost savings, there are many more reasons why embracing sustainability is detrimental for businesses.
+Reputation management, employment branding, cost savings… there are many reasons why embracing sustainability is detrimental for businesses.

-Regarding reputation, we’ve recently analyzed a Forbes & Reputation Institute Ranking about the companies with the best reputation in 2021 that might interest you.
+Regarding reputation, we’ve recently analyzed a Forbes & Reputation Institute Ranking of the companies with the best reputation in 2021 that might interest you.

 But how can businesses balance their financial, social, and environmental risks, as well as their obligations and opportunities in the long term?
 That’s an easy one: by developing a sustainability strategy.

-Just is a sustainability strategy, let alone, enough?
+But can a sustainability strategy, let alone, be enough?

 If done well, a sustainability strategy means reviewing a company’s purpose and mission at first.
-This means moving from a stakeholder first, business as usual mindset, to a collaborative, nature-centered worldview with value creation for many.
+It means moving from a stakeholder first, business as usual mindset, to a collaborative, nature-centered worldview that considers value creation for the many.

-Such sustainability strategies help companies prepare before they apply for high sustainability standards – such as the B Corp Certification.
-Usually, it includes developing a materiality analysis, measuring a company’s impacts, and developing a theory of change matrix.
+Such sustainability strategies help companies prepare before they apply for sustainability standards – such as the B Corp Certification.
+Usually, they include developing a materiality analysis, measuring a company’s impacts, and developing a theory of change matrix.

 However, this article isn’t focused on how to create a sustainability strategy.
 You can find more information on this issue here.

-Today we’re focused on how to support, in this long-term, previously created sustainability strategy.
+Today we’re focused on how to support, in the long-term, a previously created sustainability strategy.
 And there are many different actions that can be taken to ensure a company stays committed to sustainability over the years.

 They are all play of what we can call an organizational culture of sustainability.